okjuan/vbook/_posts/2024-12-07-world-beyond-your-head.md

 ---
-modified_date: 2025-01-18
+modified_date: 2025-09-12
 layout: post
 title: 'The World Beyond Your Head (2014)'
 subsubtitle: by Matthew B. Crawford
 permalink: /world-beyond-your-head
-tags: reviews books freedom individuality agency liberalism society
+tags: reviews books freedom individuality agency liberalism society attention
 ---

 I heartily agree with Crawford's emphasis on the importance of embodied experiences and his warning that virtual worlds can promote passivity, technology as magic, and false agency.